RileyGabrielson/project-identity/README.md

 ## Why?

-Because it's fun to do something unecessary in a creative way :) You've written enough code that is "useful".
+Because it's fun to do something unecessary in a creative way :) You have probably written enough code that was supposed to be "useful".

 Inspired by [The Art of Code](https://www.youtube.com/watch?v=6avJHaC3C2U).